wevote/WeVoteReactNative/docs/working/README_WORKING_WITH_REACT_NATIVE.md

-# Working with WeVoteReactNative Day-to-Day
+# Working with WeVoteReactNative Day-to-Day iOS

 If you are returning to work on WeVoteReactNative and other developers have made changes, follow these steps.